MicrosoftDocs/patterns-practices/patterns-practices/guide/3-managing-dependencies-between-components-using-the-prism-library-5.0-for-wpf.md

 In general, when a type is resolved, one of three things happens:

 -   If the type has not been registered, the container throws an exception.
+    > [!NOTE]
-    **Note:** Some containers, including Unity, allow you to resolve a concrete type that has not been registered.
+> Some containers, including Unity, allow you to resolve a concrete type that has not been registered.

 -   If the type has been registered as a singleton, the container returns the singleton instance.
 If this is the first time the type was called for, the container creates it and holds on to it for future calls.
 -   If the type has not been registered as a singleton, the container returns a new instance.
+    > [!NOTE]
-    **Note:** By default, types registered with MEF are singletons and the container holds a reference to the object.
+> By default, types registered with MEF are singletons and the container holds a reference to the object.
 In Unity, new instances of objects are returned by default, and the container does not maintain a reference to the object.

 ### Resolving Instances with Unity